ppy/osu-wiki/news/2025/2025-02-xx-osu-tablets-return.md

 ...is coming later this year!

-In collaboration with **Wacom**, we're already in the production stages for a tablet that suits players who want the highest caliber of circle clicking.
+In collaboration with **Wacom**, we're already in the production stages for a tablet that suits players who want the highest calibre of circle clicking.

 [![](/wiki/shared/news/2025-02-xx-osu-tablets-return/teaser.jpg)](LINK)